 Finally, retrace your steps towards the Royal Square and turn right on Sauteuil Street, just far enough to reach the entrance to Passage Pommeraye.
 Here, you will be charmed by the decor, full of colours, and we bet that you will not be able to resist some French patisseries!
 The Passage Pommeraye is a real piece of pleasure and can be a good option in case it rains.
 At the end, you arrive on La Fosse Street which will bring you back either to Royal Square or Commerce Square.

-Back to the Cours des 50 Otages, if you continue your walking tour on the right hand-side of the historic centre, you will discover the Cathedral, Cours Saint Pierre (Saint Peter avenue), the Musée des Beaux-Arts (Fine-arts museum), the Jardin des Plantes (Botanical garden) and last but not least, the Castle of the Dukes of Brittany.
+Back to the Cours des 50 Otages, if you continue your walking tour on the right hand-side of the historic centre, you will discover the Nantes Cathedral, where a tragic fire took place on the 28th January 1978 an again on the 18th July 2020.
+Then, Cours Saint Pierre (Saint Peter avenue), the Musée des Beaux-Arts (Fine-arts museum), the Jardin des Plantes (Botanical garden) and last but not least, the Castle of the Dukes of Brittany.

 From the Royal Square, continue on Orléans Street (rue d’Orléans), cross the “Cours des 50 Otages” and continue on La Barillerie Street (rue de la Barillerie) then on La Marne Street (rue de la Marne), where you can drop by the Galeries Lafayettes for some shopping.
 Five minutes from here is St Peter’s Cathedral (Cathédrale Saint Pierre) the construction of which took more than 450 years!
 Take some time to walk around the Cathedral.
 With a bit of luck, you might find the fairground on Cours Saint Pierre which is always a good place to chill out and meander around the many roller coasters.